Synergistic Small Worlds that Drive Technological Sophistication

 \section{Discussion and conclusions}

-The quantification of technological sophistication in production processes is an elusive problem that is relevant to several disciplines.
-This paper introduces the first method that explicitly addresses input-input and input-output interactions, opening the black box of production processes underpinning economic complexity.
+The quantification of technological sophistication in production processes is an elusive problem, relevant to several disciplines.
+This paper introduces the first method that explicitly addresses input-input and input-output interactions, opening the black box of production processes.
 By estimating the amount of synergistic mutual information between the inputs of a production process, we quantify the degree of technological sophistication across various industries and countries.
-Moreover, we infer the structure of production processes by constructing synergistic interaction networks, revealing--never before seen--features that characterize industrial sophistication.
+Moreover, we infer the structure of these technologies by constructing synergistic interaction networks, revealing features that characterize industrial sophistication.
 These networks provide empirical grounds to select and justify production functions in IO models; something missing in this large body of literature and a major limitation in IO empirical studies.
 They also reveal the structural role of industries with a high degree of synergistic interactions.
 Finally, they suggest certain universality in the prevalence of modular small-world topologies across various classes of complex systems that perform sophisticated behaviors.

 Some of the main limitations of this approach are that it requires larger data than what is typically found in IO tables.
 This means that, in this study, we need to develop a clustering procedure (see the \autoref{sec:methods}), and that our inferences are not for specific countries, but for groups.
 Another limitation is that we have to sacrifice the temporal dimension as we need to exploit time variation to produce the estimations.
 Ideally one would have high-frequency IO tables to compute the synergy scores by sub-periods.
-This would allow to study, for example, the evolution of technological sophistication and of its networked structure across countries and industries.
+This would allow us to study, for example, the evolution of technological sophistication and of its networked structure across countries and industries.
 Fortunately, new firm-transaction datasets are being generated as we write this manuscript, so the future for using the proposed approach looks very promising.
 Furthermore, because our framework works on the premise of a generic production process its applications could extend to other domains such as the study physical/biological systems.